TigerWit/DTN-docs/README.md

      ./bin/peer chaincode install -n CHAINCODE_NAME -v CHAINCODE_VERSION -p CHAINCODE_SRC_PATH
    ```

-After finish all steps，you become a node of `Permissioned Blockchain`.
+After finish all steps，you become an ordinary node  of `Permissioned blockchain`.

 In addition:
-  If you want to become a `permissioned` node of blockchain, please contact us:support@tigerwit.co.uk.
+  If you want to become a `permissioned` node of TigerWit blockchain, please contact us at:support@tigerwit.co.uk.